Payroll & Finance

 Be an individual (not a partnership or company for tax purposes)

-Have paid donations to a state or state-integrated school or kindergartens registered as a charity
+Have paid donations to a state or state-integrated school or kindergarten registered as a charity

-And if you’re a PayHero or FlexiTime customer it’s super easy to set up!
+And if you’re a PayHero customer, it’s easy to get set up today.
+Happy giving!